25prabhu10/notes/docs/Languages/CSS/CSS.md

 - **Can only scope class names**, when elements are directly used in CSS modules they are applied globally

 ## Performance

+The browser has to do a lot of work to convert your CSS into pixels on the screen.
+The faster it can do this, the faster your page will load and the better the user experience will be

+Rendering steps include style, layout, paint, and in some cases compositing.
+The _CSSOM_ and DOM trees created in the parsing step are combined into a render tree which is then used to compute the layout of every visible element, which is then painted to the screen

+1. `style`: The browser calculates the styles for each element on the page based on the CSS rules and the DOM structure
+2. `layout`: The browser calculates the size and position of each element on the page based on the styles calculated in the previous step

+### Selector Performance

+For most websites I would posit that selector performance is not the best area to spend your time trying to find performance optimizations.
+However, if you are working on a very large website with a lot of CSS and a lot of DOM elements, then it may be worth considering optimizing your selectors for performance

+- Avoid universal selector (`*`)
+- Avoid descendant selectors (`div p`)
+- Avoid complex selectors (`div > ul li a.active`)
+- Prefer class and ID selectors (`.class`, `#id`)
+- Minimize the use of attribute selectors (`[type="text"]`)

+### Concepts

 - First Paint
 - Critical rendering path